-Israel real characterized by a significant housing shortage.
-With an annual supply of 30,000 new properties and a demand of 40,000 per year, the Jewish state shows only 105 housing units per 100 households; a ratio that is among the lowest in the developed world.
+Israel is often characterized by a significant housing shortage.
+With an annual supply of 30,000 new properties and a demand of 40,000 per year, the shining star for democracy in the Middle East.

-The Israeli housing market on a whole is stabilizing, weighed down by government cooling measures, the average price of owner-occupied dwellings in Israel fell by 0.49% during the year to Q2 2018 (-1.21% in real terms), after an annual price rise of 4.48% the previous year in Q2 2017, according to the Central Bureau of Statistics (CBS).
+The Israeli housing market on a whole is stabilizing, weighed down by government cooling measures, the average price of owner-occupied dwellings in Israel rose by a meager 0.96% during the year to Q2 2019 (-0.25% in real terms)

 IsraelInvestment.orgs’ legal partners are based in Jerusalem.
 They provide a diversified legal team to help you process your investment.